prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

  2. Select the account(s) that should be exited.
 This step can be skipped by specifying the account(s) via the `--public-keys` flag when issuing the `voluntary-exit` command.
  3. Confirm your understanding of the consequences of exiting your validator by typing `Exit my validator` when prompted.

-After providing confirmation, your validator node will initiate the voluntary exit by broadcasting the request through your beacon node.
+After providing confirmation, your validator node will initiate the voluntary exit by broadcasting your request through your beacon node.
 By default, your validator node will try to access a beacon node running on `127.0.0.1:4000`.
 Learn how to update this and other settings via the `--help` flag (for example: `./prysm.sh validator accounts voluntary-exit --help`).
 Alternatively, visit our [Parameters documentation](../prysm-usage/parameters).

 :::caution